-Over the course of my photography career, I've been lucky enough to shoot with three major brands.
+Over the course of my photography career, I've been lucky enough to shoot with three major brands of cameras.
 I started out in 2008 with a Nikon D80.
 After an unfortunately fight with a small creek in Colorado back in 2010, the D80 was put to rest and I upgraded to a Canon 5D Mark II.
 The 5DM2 served me very well until I made the jump over to a Sony a7R II in early 2016.
 Since then, I've been shooting almost exclusively with the Sony a7R II, taking advantage of it's large format and high dynamic range.
 While I'm a firm believer that a great photograph is made by a great photographer far more than the camera itself, it never hurts to have great tools at your expense to create your art.

 In early 2017, I jumped into the drone scene to start taking aerial photos and video.
 The DJI Phantom 4 Pro seemed to be a great drone to start with, and so I shoot with it exclusively when I'm out shooting and filming aerial shots and video.
 It allows me to get high quality 4K video and large images of awesome subject from unique angles that weren't possible with just my camera before.